-This page is currently being updated
+This page is currently under review

 You can search the Local Offer directory for services that have been quality assured by our team.

 The quality assurance (QA) of providers is an ongoing process designed to ensure that all users have confidence in the services delivered by these schools.
 In the first instance, providers are asked to complete the QA process.
 This involves providing written documentation such as policies and procedures which is then followed up with a visit from the QAPD team.

 During the QA process with each provider, the team will look at seven indicators which will form a detailed overview of the provider and what they are able to offer.
 These seven indicators are as follows:

 - Pupil and parent/carer views

 - School Governance